auth0/docs/articles/multifactor-authentication/guardian/admin-guide.md

+---
+description: How to enable and use Push Notifications and SMS for Guardian MFA.
+---

 # Guardian for Administrators

 Guardian is Auth0's multifactor authentication (MFA) application that provides a simple, safe way for you to implement MFA.
 The Guardian app is used for two-factor authentication when logging into an application, which helps create a more secure login.
 With two-factor authentication your users will always need their mobile device in order to login.

 This page will help to explain how to enable and use Push Notifications and SMS for MFA for signing in your users.

-For information for your users on what Guardian is, how to download the app and common questions they may have, see [here](/multifactor-authentication/guardian/user-guide).
+For information for your users on what Guardian is, how to download the app and common questions they may have, see: [How to Use the Guardian App](/multifactor-authentication/guardian/user-guide).

 ## Support for Push Notifications